 So, for instance, if every day you’re going grocery shopping, you can organize yourself to do it once or twice a week and save some time that way.

 (unless you’re walking all the way to the store and back and are using this household task as a 2-in-1 option to get some exercise as well.
 Yeah, you could say you’re multitasking this way)

 Since grocery shopping will not be as frequent on your agenda (at least not in this example – whether you’ll actually apply this in your life is totally up to you 🙂 ), it is important not to forget what you need to buy.

-Therefore, it’s the best to create a weekly -or monthly- meal plan which will help your shopping list to be so much easier and faster to make (without forgetting something along the way).
+Therefore, it’s the best to create a weekly -or monthly- meal plan which will help your shopping list to be so much easier and faster to make.

-(it will also save you from buying the items you don’t need and will, therefore, save you a few bucks as well)
+It will also save you from buying the items you don’t need and will, therefore, save you some money as well.

 The bottom line – find out what tasks you’re doing every day and develop ways how you can organize yourself to accomplish them more effectively.

 What are your strategies to get more free time in a day?